garyho7043/SQL/README.md

 # SQL
 some project and practice about SQL

-1.Homework.sql is Bus database system.
+1.Homework.sql is bus database system.

 2.Pdf(odt) is description of homework.sql(Bus database system).